suricactus/vidin-calafat-bridge/README.md

-# vidinCalafatBridge
+Vidin-Calafat Bridge - New Europe
+---

-Extract data about traffic on Vidin-Calafat Bridge
+Extract data about traffic on [Vidin-Calafat Bridge](http://www.vidincalafatbridge.bg).